1:30 p.m.– 2:45 p.m.

 Leveraging National Marketing Strategies to Grow Your Business

 Cindy Mannes, Professional Pest Management Alliance, Fairfax, VA; Patricia Stofanak, Vault Communications, Plymouth Meeting, PA

 This “How-To” session is chock full of advice for effectively using national marketing resources and ideas to help grow your business.
 Incorporating everything from digital and social tactics and learning how to protect your company on online review sites, to understanding today’s buyer’s journey and marketing to a variety of generations with purchasing power—we have you covered.
 If you are looking to grow your marketing efforts, this session is for you!

 NPMA Public Policy Team Update

-NPMA Public Policy Team: Andrew Architect, Jim Fredericks, and Jake Plevelich, National Pest Management Association, Fairfax, VA
+NPMA Public Policy Team: Andrew Architect, Jim Fredericks, Ashley Amidon, Jake Plevelich, and John Goldberg, National Pest Management Association, Fairfax, VA